KathaRange/KathaRange/docs/2-LabConfig.md

 To create or modify a lab:

-1. Copy an existing YAML configuration or start from a new file
+1. Copy an existing configuration or create a new YAML file
-2. Define all nodes in the `devices` section
+2. Define all devices in the `devices` section
-3. Assign network interfaces and IP addresses
+3. Assign interfaces and IP addresses
-4. Specify Docker images and optional properties (ports, environment variables, ulimits)
+4. Specify Docker images and optional properties (`ports`, `envs`, `ulimits`, etc.)
-5. Update metadata (description, version, author)
+5. Update metadata (`name`,`description`, `version`, `author`)
-6. If not previously defined in a device configuration, copy necessary assets in right folder (e.g., new certificates for Wazuh)
+6. Add required assets (e.g., certificates for Wazuh) if not already included
-7. Define startup files (optional)
+7. Define startup files *(optional)*
-8. Define actions and plans for automation (optional)
+8. Define actions and plans for automation *(optional)*
-9. Launch the lab with start_lab.py and verify the configuration
+9. Launch the lab using `start_lab.py` and validate the deployment

-This approach enables **arbitrary lab topologies**, from small experiments to complex enterprise-like environments.
+This approach supports **arbitrary lab topologies**, from small experiments to complex enterprise-like environments.